-This paper discusses a program synthesis system to facilitate the generation of high-performance parallel programs for a class of computations encountered in quantum chemistry and physics.
+This paper provides an overview of compile-time optimizations being developed in the context of a program synthesis system for a class of quantum chemistry computations.
 These computations are expressible as a set of tensor contractions and arise in electronic structure modeling.
-An overview is provided of the synthesis system under development, that will take as input a high-level specification of the computation and generate high-performance parallel code for a number of target architectures.
+The synthesis system will take as input a high-level specification of the computation and generate high-performance parallel code for a number of target architectures.
 Several components of the synthesis system are described, focusing on compile-time optimization issues that they address.